AbhinavGavireddi/AbhinavGavireddi/README.md

 Aspiring Data Scientist | Java Developer
 ------------------------------------

-⚡ Machine Learning Algorithms
+⚡ Analyzing Data

 ⚡ Mathematical modelling of Data

-### Tools | Frameworks
+⚡ Machine Learning Algorithms

-Data Preprocessing: NumPy, Pandas.
+I use NumPy, Pandas, SQL to analyze data.

-Machine and Deep Learning Implementation Framework: Scikit-Learn.
+also use Matplotlib and Seaborn for visualizing data.

-Data Visualization: Matplotlib, Seaborn.
+Finally I use Scikit-Learn to implement Machine and Deep Learning Algorithms.

-Integrated Development Environment: Jupyter-Notebook, Spyder, PyCharm.
+I love to use Jupyter-Notebook, Spyder, PyCharm IDE's to do everything!!.

 * 🌍  Based in India
 * ✉️  can contact me at [abhinavgavireddi@gmail.com](mailto:abhinavgavireddi@gmail.com)